-Today, Jessi uses her skills in nutrition and movement therapy and marketing to run her practice where she helps women improve their relationship with food and their bodies so they can show up for what matters most in their life.
+Today, Jessi uses her skills in nutrition and movement therapy and marketing to run her practice where she helps people improve their relationship with food and their bodies so they can show up for what matters most in their life.
 Jessi is a Health at Every Size® practitioner, focusing on intuitive eating and movement, and weight inclusive wellness.

 Jessi has been featured on Career Contessa, vv attire, Refinery29, Men’s Fitness, Self Magazine, Women’s Health, and Fitness Magazine, and has been named an "RD to Watch in 2017" by Today's Dietitian Magazine.
 You can learn more about Jessi at www.JessiHaggerty.com, or find her on Facebook or Instagram, @JessiHaggertyRD.

-“My dad lost five pounds!”
+“My dad lost weight!”
 I screamed, taking a cue from my dad’s excitement at his Weight Watcher’s weigh-in.
 I was six years old and this was the first of a lifetime of messages that told me weight-loss was the holy grail of personal achievements.

 For most of my life, I was determined to find “the solution.”
 I was determined not to struggle with my weight in the way I saw almost every adult in my life struggle.
 Especially after being “warned” by doctors and adults that if I didn’t “watch what I ate” I could end up overweight.
 At the time I didn’t even know why people perceived being overweight as “bad.”
 I just knew they did.